3dsimo/3dsimo_kit/documents/TippsTricks.md

   - Slowly drawing lines in the air.
   - Use a base shape to draw on.
 You can cover it with clear tape for a better grip.
 Make sure the material of the base is heat resistant.
 - The filament cools down fairly fast after extrusion.
 With a bit of practice you can correct and bend it before it cools down completely.
 - After you finish your piece of art, you probably need scissors or a clipper to remove thin hairs of filament.
 Get used to them, it's hard to avoid it completely.
+Alternatively you can hold the hot tip to the filament hairs to melt them away.
 - Depending on your type of material you might be able to melt, bend and shape it with a hot hair dryer. e.g. you can draw a flat rectangle and bend it into a ring.
 - Depending on your material you might also be able to file, clip, cut or polish the piece.
 Careful: Some type of filament tends to break.